elidom/home/publications.md

 ---

 #### In Preparation:
+- **Domínguez-Arriola, M. E.** & Pell, M. D. (in preparation).
+Tell me more!
+On the Perceived Social Value of Engaging Conversations.
 - **Domínguez-Arriola, M. E.**, Bazzi, L., Mauchand, M., Foucart, A., & Pell, M. D. (in preparation).
 “You Are So Boring”: Neurocognitive responses to compliments and criticisms in foreign-accented speech.